SammHunter/558_Project1/README.md

 # Required R Packages

-The following packages were used to query the API: `httr`: used to connect to the API via URL `jsonlite`: used to decode the information we got from the API into plain text `purr`: used to unlist the output from the API `data.table`: used to combine the lists into a single dataframe
+\*The following packages were used to query the API:
++`httr`: used to connect to the API via URL +`jsonlite`: used to decode the information we got from the API into plain text +`purr`: used to unlist the output from the API +`data.table`: used to combine the lists into a single dataframe

-The following packages were used for the data exploration: `tidyverse`: used for data manipulation and visualization
+\*The following packages were used for the data exploration:
++`tidyverse`: used for data manipulation and visualization

 # Functions to Query PokeAPI